 OVERALL RISK : LOW

-The overall risk is low, due to the fact that violent crime is not present in Warsaw, while opportunistic crimes like theft, pick-pocketing and purse snatching are frequent as in any other tourist place.
+The overall risk is low, since violent crime is not present in Warsaw, while opportunistic crimes like theft, pick-pocketing and purse snatching are frequent as in any other tourist place.
 However, most travelers experience no difficulties and all you need to do is to keep valuables and cash out of sight, especially in crowded areas.

 TRANSPORT & TAXIS RISK : LOW